12. Map Display

 The same applies to all navaids as well as airport parking spots where the center is the hotspot for clicks.

 Map marks like range rings or measurement lines have hotspots to indicate that a modifier-click

 Ctrl+Click can remove them or an action is available in the context menu.
 The same applies

 to the flight plan drag and drop editing mode.

 The mouse cursor changes into a hand to indicate a click spot.

-Click spots are:
+Click spots and hotspots for tooltips are:

 Center of range rings (small circle).

 End of a measurement line (cross).

 Runway threshold point (small circle) for airport traffic patterns.